 The Cole Eye Institute Residency Training Program's mission is to support future leaders of national and international ophthalmology - residents, fellows, medial students, vision scientists and practicing ophthalmologists - in achieving and/or enhancing the knowledge, skills and compassion necessary to contribute to the prevision, diagnosis and treatment of eye diseases in a world class health care system using cutting-edge technologies.

-Our Residency Program meets all the requirements of the American Board of Ophthalmology and the Accreditation Council for Graduate Medical Education (ACGME).
-The three-year program is divided into required rotations and residents work under the direct supervision of the staff during all rotations.
+Our Residency Program meets all of the requirements of the American Board of Ophthalmology and the Accreditation Council for Graduate Medical Education (ACGME).
+The three-year program is divided into required rotations with residents working under the direct supervision of staff physicians during all rotations.

 - Cornea and External Disease

 The Cole Eye Institute exclusively provides the only resident-run clinical and surgical services at Metro-Health Medical Center.
 Residents also rotate at Stephanie Tubbs Jones Health Center.

 This rotation schedule provides a balanced exposure to all subspecialty areas of ophthalmology, ensuring graduates the ability to perform general ophthalmology with skill, knowledge, and confidence.
 Each resident receives substantial one-on-one training from our core faculty members.
 We feel this provides the best opportunity to study disease processes and their medical and surgical management.
 This arrangement also provides excellent supervision and optimal continuity of patient care in the outpatient and hospital settings.